laratoolbox/responder/README.md

 # Usage

-After installation you can use helper `responder` function.
+After installation, you can use helper `responder` function.

 ```
 return responder()